 DSUR Reporting: Complete Guide to Development Safety Update Reports

-A Development Safety Update Report (DSUR) is an annual safety report submitted to regulatory authorities that summarizes safety data from all clinical trials of an investigational drug during a defined reporting period.
-This harmonized reporting format, established under ICH E2F, replaces multiple region-specific annual safety reports with a single, globally accepted document.
+- A Development Safety Update Report (DSUR) is an annual safety report submitted to regulatory authorities that summarizes safety data from all clinical trials of an investigational drug during a defined reporting period.
+This harmonized reporting format, established under ICH E2F, provides a common structure that can often be adapted across regions, although local submission requirements still apply.

-Missing a DSUR deadline or submitting incomplete safety data can result in clinical hold orders, regulatory warnings, and delays to your development timeline.
-Yet most sponsors struggle with fragmented safety data systems, inconsistent data collection across trial sites, and manual processes that increase error risk.
+- Missing a DSUR deadline or submitting incomplete safety data can lead to regulatory questions, compliance follow-up, and development delays.
+Sponsors also commonly face fragmented safety data systems, inconsistent data collection across trial sites, and manual processes that increase error risk.

-- ICH E2F DSUR requirements and regulatory expectations across FDA, EMA, and Health Canada
+- ICH E2F DSUR requirements and how FDA and other authorities may implement them

 - Step-by-step DSUR preparation process with specific format and content specifications